louis-funes/Group-Project-Base-101-05/README.md

 # Project Name: Explore articles from the API Smithsonian with date visualization.
-# Authot name: Louis Funes
+# Author's name: Louis Funes
 ### Table of content
 Please use wisely